-Haulage operators looking to reduce their C02 emissions are being urged to check out an independent voluntary programme for improving environmental performance of road freight transport across Europe.
+Haulage operators looking to reduce their C02 emissions are being urged to check out an independent voluntary programme for improving the environmental performance of road freight transport across Europe.
 The Green Freight Europe programme fosters reductions of carbon emissions by:

 1. Establishing a platform for companies to monitor and report their carbon emissions in a standard format, aiding comparability of results with those of others to assist in sustainable procurement decisions on the right transportation services to choose from.